Imports

 can even directly build remote sources:

-# Test an example from the flow-template repository.
+# Test an example from a GitHub repository.

 $ flowctl draft test --source https://raw.githubusercontent.com/estuary/flow-template/main/word-counts.flow.yaml